PhD candidates have the opportunity to undertake an internship following the submission of their thesis.

 - Complete the Internship Application and Risk Assessment Form

 - Apply for the Specialist Certificate in Research Practice for Scientists

 Once your internship agreement is signed and in place, you will be sent a course offer and will be able to enrol in SCIE90018 to being your pre-internship modules and assessment.

 Frequently asked questions

-Please check out our FAQ's before contacting us with further questions.
+Please check out these frequently asked questions before contacting us with further questions.

 Can I take an internship before I submit my thesis?